25+ Healthy Breakfast Ideas to Start Each Day Right

-Top a whole wheat English muffin with melted low-fat cheese (part-skim mozzarella is a good choice), a sliced tomato, and a sliced, hard-boiled egg.
+For a healthy breakfast idea, top a whole wheat English muffin with melted low-fat cheese (part-skim mozzarella is a good choice), a sliced tomato, and a sliced, hard-boiled egg.

 Blend a fast, healthy fruit smoothie

-Simply whir a cup of strawberries and a banana in the blender, add a scoop of protein powder and a cup of crushed ice, and you’ve got a healthy, on-the-go breakfast filled with antioxidants.
+Simply puree a cup of strawberries and a banana in the blender, add a scoop of protein powder and a cup of crushed ice, and you’ve got a healthy, on-the-go breakfast filled with antioxidants.
 Toss in a cup of plain yogurt, and you’ve just added a bone-strengthening dose of calcium.
 An added bonus: You’ve just crossed three of your daily fruit servings off the list.

 Sprinkle a whole-wheat tortilla with 2 ounces grated, low-fat cheddar cheese

 Broil for 3 minutes.
 While it’s cooking, peel and eat an orange for valuable vitamin C. In this one quick healthy breakfast idea, you’re getting plenty of nutrition with vitamin C and other antioxidants, calcium, fibre and enough appetite-satisfying protein to sustain you for hours.

 Find out the 13 essential vitamins your body needs to stay healthy.